 We may use the proceeds from our line of credit facility for general corporate purposes as well as for other transactions, unless specifically prohibited by the terms of the line of credit agreement.
 The Restated Credit Agreement expires in March 2019, and contains customary representations and guarantees, as well as provisions for repayment and liens.
 In addition to customary non-financial terms and conditions, the Restated Credit Agreement requires compliance with specified covenants, including (i) a funded debt to EBITDAR ratio of less than 3.0 to 1.0; (ii) a fixed charge coverage ratio greater than 1.15 to 1.0; (iii) an annual limit on capital expenditures (excluding capitalized curriculum development) of \$8.0 million; and (iv) outstanding borrowings on the revolving line of credit may not exceed 150 percent of consolidated accounts receivable.
-We believe that we were in compliance with the financial covenants and other terms applicable to the Restated Credit Agreement at November 26, 2016.
+On February 28, 2017, we entered into the Sixth Modification of our Restated Credit Agreement.
+The primary purpose of the Sixth Modification Agreement was to amend the definition of the fixed charge coverage ratio to include 85 percent of the change in our deferred revenues.
+This modification was designed to recognize the transition of a substantial portion of our revenues to the AAP subscription revenue recognition model.
+We believe that we were in compliance with the financial covenants and other terms applicable to the Restated Credit Agreement at February 28, 2017.

-In addition to our revolving line of credit facility, and \$20.0 million of term loans, we have a long-term lease on our corporate campus that is accounted for as a financing obligation.
+In addition to our revolving line of credit facility and term-loan obligations, we have a long-term lease on our corporate campus that is accounted for as a financing obligation.

-The following discussion is a description of the primary factors affecting our cash flows and their effects upon our liquidity and capital resources during the quarter ended November 26, 2016.
+The following discussion is a description of the primary factors affecting our cash flows and their effects upon our liquidity and capital resources during the two quarters ended February 28, 2017.